vzachari/IronSmithQSM/README.md

 b) Align MPR/MEMPR T1 images to QSM maps and then segment them into 87 ROIs **(ROI list in section 8)** using freesurfer.
 c) Filter outlier voxels from these ROIs, extract QSM based iron concentration, and format the output into easy to read tables.
 d) Calculate SNR (magnitude image based) for each ROI as a measure of quality control for QSM in an easy to read table.
-e) Warp QSM and aligned MPR/MEMPR to MNI152 1mm space for voxelwise QSM analyses.
+e) Warp QSM maps and aligned MPR/MEMPR to MNI152 1mm space for voxelwise QSM analyses.
-f) Process single or multiple participants at a time.
+f) Process single or multiple participants at a time (multiple instances and nohup supported).

 ## 1) Software requirements: